los-hamiltonian-method/OpticalTweezers/README.md

 # OpticalTweezers
-Analysis of data produced with optical tweezers at the Nuclear Sciences Institute (ICN), UNAM.
+Analysis of data obtained with optical tweezers at the Nuclear Sciences Institute (ICN), UNAM.